JDurstberger/express-event-sourcing-example/README.md

 * Postgresql as the DB
 * Rake as the build system
 * HAL/JSON as the data transfer protocol

+## Known constraints

+* No pagination or offsetting on events endpoint
+* URL templating is very lacking

 ## Known issues